inspire-helsinki-2019/challenge/docs/signup.md

 contributing team members.
 It's required to keep the challenge organisers up-to-date on the possible changes of the team leader, so that we always know how to contact the team.

-The signed up teams start working on their chosen challenge from 1st September and send a written submission of their results by the 31st September.
+The signed up teams start working on their chosen challenge from 1 September and send a written submission of their results by the 31 September.
 The organisers and the challenge partners evaluate the submissions and choose the finalist teams for each of the challenge for the final oral presentation round in the Inspire Helsinki 2019 event.
-At least one member each teams has to be prepared to present their results in the Inspire Helsinki 2019 event either in person or remotely.
+At least one member of each team has to be prepared to present their results in the Inspire Helsinki 2019 event either in person or remotely.

 The challenge organisers and partners will be available in [Spectrum discussion forum](https://spectrum.chat/inspire-helsinki) to answer any of your questions considering the data challenges.
 All the teams are also encouraged to join the